Scale invariance of electrodynamics in radio-frequency linear accelerators: Scale transformation of space-charge electric field

-When linear dimension of a linac is scaled by a factor of $\lambda$, the cell length is also increased by a factor of $\lambda$.
-In this case, from eq. (\ref{eq:scaleesc}), it can be inferred that the momentum change (impulse) per unit cell due to the space charge field is $1/\lambda$ times smaller if the number of ions is kept invariant, at least in the lowest order approximation.
-This means that in a linac that is ten times the size, if the number of ions is kept the same, the effect of the space charge field will be 1/10.
+When the linear dimension of a linac is scaled by a factor of $\lambda$, the cell length is increased by a factor of $\lambda$.
+In this case, based on eq. (\ref{eq:scaleesc}), it can be inferred that the momentum change (impulse) per unit cell caused by the space charge field is $1/\lambda$ times smaller if the number of ions is kept invariant, at least in the lowest order approximation.
+This means that in a linac that is 10 times the size, if the number of ions is same, the effect of the space charge field will be 1/10.